genidma/teatime-accessibility/README.md

 4. Optionally create a desktop shortcut/icon for quick access
 5. Make the launcher script executable

-The setup script will also prompt you to install system dependencies if needed.
+The install script will also prompt you to install system dependencies if needed.

-### Manual Setup
+### Manual Installation
 If you prefer to install manually:

 1. Create a virtual environment with access to system packages: